wballard/starphleet/index.md

 ## Headquarters
 A headquarters is a Git repository that instructs the phleet (one or more virtual machine instances) how to operate.
-Using git in this manner
+Using Git in this manner

 * Provides a versioned database of your configuation
 * Allows editing and working with your own tools